C2SM/c2sm.github.io/docs/models/icon/compile_and_run.md

 To achieve that, you simply need to create separate folders in the ICON root folder and run the configure wrapper from there.

-For example, if you want to compile ICON both for `cpu` and `gpu`, you can do
+For example, if you want to compile ICON both for `cpu` and `gpu`, create those directories:

 ```bash
 mkdir nvhpc_cpu
 mkdir nvhpc_gpu
 ```

-and compile with
+Then, navigate into the corresponding folder and compile with:

 === "`cpu`"
     ```bash
+    cd nvhpc_cpu
     uenv run ${UENV_VERSION} -- ./../config/cscs/santis.cpu.nvhpc
     ```
 === "`gpu`"
     ```bash
+    cd nvhpc_gpu
     uenv run ${UENV_VERSION} -- ./../config/cscs/santis.gpu.nvhpc
     ```